Hit enter after type your search item

 Git local repo

-From this point, you got a task of adding the footer in your project.
+From this point, you have the task of adding the footer to your project.
 The file name for the footer is “footer.php”.

 For that, we are creating a new branch footer-feature which is based on the master branch by running this command: